Bossley Park

-Bossley Park (colloquially known as Little Assyria) is a suburb of Sydney, in the state of New South Wales, Australia.
+Bossley Park is a suburb of Sydney, in the state of New South Wales, Australia.
 Bossley Park is located 36 kilometres west of the Sydney central business district in the local government area of the City of Fairfield.
 Bossley Park is part of the Greater Western Sydney region.

 The suburb is most well known for being an ethnic enclave of Assyrian and other Iraqi ethnic groups living in Sydney.
+Furthermore, Bossley Park was Australia's most Catholic suburb in 2018, with 49.9% of residents being adherents of Catholicism.

 History

 Bossley Park was named after John Brown Bossley (1810–72), an English chemist who purchased a large block of land on Smithfield Road.
 He named his property Edensor after a village in Derbyshire, England.
 When the area north of Edensor was subdivided in 1890, it became known as Bossley Park.
 The public school was built in 1890 and a post office in 1895.
+The area that is now Bossley Park used be called "Box Country" as it contained tall eucalypt forests with Eucalyptus moluccana being spread out in grassy savannas, and therefore early settlers found the region to be favorable land for sheep and cattle grazing.

 After World War II, Bossley Park received many migrants from Italy, who have since played a large role in the local community.
 Bossley Park and its surrounding suburbs were rural areas until the 1970s, when they were developed into a residential settlement.

 Demographics

 According to the 2021 census of population, there were 15,492 residents in Bossley Park.

 41.4% of people were born in Australia.
 The most common other countries of birth were Iraq (22.4%), Italy (3.5%), Vietnam (3.8%), Syria (2.8%) and Philippines (1.8%).
 29.9% of people only spoke English at home.
-Other languages spoken at home included Neo-Aramaic (Assyrian/Chaldean) (23.1%), Arabic (10.5%), Italian (4.5%), and Vietnamese (4.4%).
+Other languages spoken at home included Neo-Aramaic (Sureth) (23.1%), Arabic (10.5%), Italian (4.5%), and Vietnamese (4.4%).

-The most common reported ancestries were Assyrian/Chaldean (23.1%), Italian (11.4%), Australians (9.4%), Iraqi (8.6%).
+The most common reported ancestries were Assyrian (23.1%), Italian (11.4%), Australians (9.4%), Iraqi (8.6%).